pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

 Saving credentials on GitHub
 ============================

-In this guide, we'll demonstrate uploading to both production PyPI and TestPyPI, meaning that we'll have two separate sets of credentials.
+In this guide, we'll demonstrate uploading to both PyPI and TestPyPI, meaning that we'll have two separate sets of credentials.
 And we'll need to save them in the GitHub repository settings.